-To open the Profile Manager screen, select Profile from lower toolbar, then select Open Profile Manager (Figure 16-24).
+To open the Profile Manager screen, select Profile from lower toolbar, then select Open Profile Manager (Figure 14-17).

 Profile Manager opens a new browser tab.
-To return to The Snap-on Cloud after logging out of Profile Manager, you must select The Snap-on Cloud Home Page browser tab.
+To return after logging out of Profile Manager, you must select the ALTUS Home Page browser tab.